MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

  -->

 ### Instructions

 ## Exercise 1 - Getting your R/R-Studio environment ready

 We will be working with with the tidyverse (especially dplyr) in this DataImport and Data Wrangling Sub-Session.
 These packages need to be installed / loaded in R first.

+Should you prefer working directly in R with the RMarkdown file, please access the [file here](https://raw.githubusercontent.com/MarMall/NetworkApproaches/main/Instructions/Labs/data/1_DataImportQualtrics2R.rmd)

    ```r
      # if you are pretty sure you did not install any of the below packages to your R / RStudio environment before, then please run the install-commands